ZhengdaoLI0602/AAE6102_A1_LIZhengdao_24039157r/README.md

-# Introduction
+## PDF version

-The results in this report are processed based on the FGI-GSRx software-defined receiver (SDR) open-sourced by the Finnish Geospatial Research Institute[^1].
+A clear PDF version of A1 is available here:

 ## Task 1

+The results in this report are processed based on the FGI-GSRx software-defined receiver (SDR) open-sourced by the Finnish Geospatial Research Institute[^1].
 The initial acquisition results display 9 satellites (PRN 3,4,8,16,22,26,27,31,32) for the open-sky dataset and 7 satellites (PRN 1,3,7,11,18,22,28) for the urban dataset, respectively.

 ### Initial Acquisition Results